CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-thinkup-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami ThinkUp Stack provides a click-through solution to install and configure ThinkUp on the Linux platform.
+Through the CenturyLink Blueprint integration, ThinkUp provides a click-through solution to install and configure ThinkUp on the Linux platform.

 For more information, please visit https://www.thinkup.com